apache/flink/docs/internals/ide_setup.md

 2. Select the root folder of the Flink repository
 3. Choose "Import project from external model" and select "Maven"
 4. Leave the default options and finish the import.

+### Setting code style schema
+1. Go to IntelliJ code style settings (File -> Settings -> Editor -> Code Style) and click "Manage..."
+2. Choose "Import..." and select "Import from IntelliJ IDEA code style XML"
+3. Point to the code style schema file (/*-project root-*/tools/FlinkCodeStyle.xml)
+4. Name the schema in "To:" field or leave it as it is and leave the option "Current schema" deselected.
+5. Make sure it is chosen as the active schema in code style settings.